naimsej/academic-theme/content/authors/admin/_index.md

 highlight_name: true
 ---
 I am a senior at Georgia Tech University majoring in economics.
 My coursework includes areas in mathematics, statistics, economics, and computer science.
 On top of my coursework, I am always searching for new opportunities to learn more about methods and technologies used in data science.

+Outside of class, I enjoy writing music, playing the guitar, and playing sports tennis.
+I am always excited to talk to anyone interested about my work or my hobbies so don’t hesitate to contact me here or on LinkedIn!